lechab/newstatpress/README.md

 **USELESS IDEA**
 - add a page help somewhere (the help for the different %variable%,...)
 - why did you not provide directly a version of ip2nation by default?
+- tab construction for option page
+- tab construction for overview page

 ## 0.9